VinGarcia/structscanner/README.md

 # Intro

-This project was created to make it easy to write code that scans data into structs in safe and efficient manner.
+This project was created to make it easy to write code that scans data into structs in a safe and efficient manner.

 So to make it clear, this is not a library like: